Contents

 A CCTV system involves a significant cash investment.

-So, it’s wise to have a basic knowledge of the types CCTV surveillance systems before you splash your cash on a security camera system.
+So, it’s wise to have a basic knowledge of the types of CCTV surveillance systems before you splash your cash on a security camera system.

 You must understand that CCTV comes in different shapes and sizes and functionality.